 So you've bought your flights, and chosen your Stray pass, and suddenly it hits you - you're going to need Southeast Asia visas.
 Maybe lots of them.
 Never fear, we've compiled a list of everything you need to know about visas for our Stray Asia destinations.
+It is your responsibility to organise your visas, please please ensure you do.
 Visa information is subject to change, so it is wise to double check this information with the embassy of the country you will be visiting.
 One thing that is certain, you will need a passport with at least 6 months validity from the date you plan to leave Asia.

 Without further ado, in alphabetical order, here are the requirements for Southeast Asia visas.